Generating Sentences by Editing Prototypes: Approach

+Given an edit pair $(x', x)$, the inverse neural editor must infer what vectors $z$ are likely to map $x'$ to $x$.

-\paragraph{Approximate edit posterior $q(z \mid x,x')$:} $q$ is named the \emph{approximate edit posterior} because the ELBO is tight when $q$ matches the true posterior: the best possible estimate of the edit $z$ given both the prototype $x'$ and the revision $x$.
-Our design of $q$ treats the edit vector $z$ as a generalization of word vectors.
-In the case of a single word insertion, a good edit vector would be the word vector of the inserted word.
-Extending this to multi-word edits, we would like multi-word insertions to be represented as the sum of the individual word vectors.
+Suppose that $x'$ and $x$ only differed by a single word $w$.
+Then one might propose that the edit vector $z$ should be equal to the word vector for $w$.
+Generalizing this intuition to multi-word edits, we would like multi-word insertions to be represented as the sum of the inserted word vectors, and similarly for deletions.